TNSEngineerEdition/Server/README.md

-# TNSEngineerEdition
+# TNSEngineerEdition - Server
-This repository contains prototypes, source code, and tests for engineering thesis:  \
+This repository contains source code, and tests for engineering thesis:  \
 **Concurrent interactive simulator of Krakow's tram network**

 ## Development setup and notes